alexpeterhall/quotes/quotes.md

 It's hard being a little person.
 Be gentle and patient.
 Stop focusing on your day and start focusing on THEIR day.
-"He needs infinite patience and discipline." - John Steinbeck There is no stronger example than yourself.
-Remind yourself that your actions, perhaps more than anything else, are shaping the little person.
-Do your best, to be at your best.
-"Come on, gentlemen, let's attack this day with an enthusiasm unknown to mankind." - Jack Harbaugh "It's easier to build strong children than repair broken men." - Frederick Douglass The tougher I am on you, the easier your life will be.
+"He needs infinite patience and discipline." - John Steinbeck "Come on, gentlemen, let's attack this day with an enthusiasm unknown to mankind." - Jack Harbaugh "It's easier to build strong children than repair broken men." - Frederick Douglass The tougher I am on you, the easier your life will be.
 The easier I go on you, the tougher your life will be.